 It was felt that there was a lot of good work going on within the Circuit but few outside of their particular church ever got to hear about it.
 In these days when the only news we seem to hear concerning churches is when they are threatened with closure, it is vital that we get to hear the other side as well.
 One small example of how useful this 'Good News' has been so far is on the subject of our work with young people — Methodism has a wonderful history of work amongst young people.
 Some of the 'Good News' tell us that there is still good work going on amongst children and young people in many parts of our Circuit — the problem is that we never get to hear about it.
 It is so encouraging to hear the success stories of Toddler Groups, Youth Groups, Cafe and Messy Church, Drop-in Church — the list is endless and it is growing!

 It was recently suggested that these prayers should be expanded to cover other aspects and groups that serve the Circuit or are given Circuit support.
-Four such topics have been suggested; The leadership Team, our Locals Preachers and regular Visiting Preachers, Fair Trade and the Karibuni Trust; other suggestions would be welcome.
+Four such topics have been suggested; The leadership Team, our Locals Preachers and regular Visiting Preachers, Fair Trade, Karibuni Children and a recent addition, Young People; other suggestions would be welcome.

 .
 Margaret gives us a very encouraging message below, reminding us that whatever is going on around us, God is walking alongside us and we need not fear if we are in his company.
 Take heart in Margaret's words and rejoice in the love that unites us, as we pray for the fellowship at Cuddington this Sunday.

 "Fear not, for I have redeemed you: I have summoned you by name, You are mine."
 Isaiah 43:1b.

 This scripture reminds us that whatever circumstances are surrounding us at this present time, that if we are walking with God then He will walk with us.